 Known as the ‘Bridal Bazaar of Hyderabad’, Lad Bazaar is truly a treasure trove of charming articles of beauty and utility that has a lot to offer to every visitor.
-It’s shops offer a mixed bag of henna, bridal wear and cosmetics.
-But the real draw is the exquisite range of stone studded lac and glass bangles, the pride and joy of the women of Hyderabad.
+It’s shops offer a mixed bag of henna, bridal wear, and cosmetics.
+But the real draw is the exquisite range of stone-studded lac and glass bangles, the pride, and joy of the women of Hyderabad.

-Buy glass bangles in the traditional jewel-like colours of red, blue and green, or in the more modern hues of orange, pink and mauve.
+Buy glass bangles in the traditional jewel-like colors of red, blue and green, or in the more modern hues of orange, pink and mauve.
 One can also get glass bangles spangled with gold, or Hyderabad’s specialty the shellac bangles crusted with semi-precious stones and tiny bits of mirror or gems.
 These bangles studded with stones and glass glitter in the daylight and allure many women into purchasing them.
-The entire street jostles with carts of colourful lac bangles.
+The entire street jostles with carts of colorful lac bangles.

 Festive Season Galore at Hyderabad